 This craft for kids was very easy to prepare, and once your kids are old enough to handle scissors, they can do most of the work on their own.
 The best part of the craft is it allows your child space for creativity while also working on patterning and fine motor skills.

-Materials for Caterpillar Necklace Craft for Kids
+Very Hungry Caterpillar Necklace Craft for Kids

 Materials for Caterpillar Necklace